ennui2342/ennui2342.github.io/index.md

   feature: feature-watercolour.jpg
 ---

-**Mark Cheverton** is a technologist working at Red Gate Ventures in Cambridge UK, where he is responsible for innovation, acquisitions, and investments.
+**Mark Cheverton** is a technologist working at software engineering firm Redgate in Cambridge UK, where he is the Chief Technology Officer.
 In his free time he likes to think of himself as a maker and an artist, but as his daughter tells him he's really just a big kid entranced by geekery.